Overview

 Before going through the tutorial, get familiar with cisco provided artifacts for an IOx app development.

-for all other supported IOx platforms.
+Note that the application examples are demonstrated for IR800 platform, but the same procedure will be applicable for all other supported IOx platforms.
 Developer needs to use the right docker base image as per the IOx platform.
 Refer for images supported platforms & corresponding base images

 The workspace (directory structure) for this application is looks as shown below